Marco-Skiavone/ium_dataset_processor/result_log.md

 > ###### 3.
 Should we update the clubs or remove both the records from the two tables ?
 > ###### The wrong sized clubs COULD HAVE PROBABLY CEASED TO EXIST!
+## We could remove `foreigners_percentage` and calculate it at runtime via server route.

 ---

 # Club_games: